posted in: Gear Reviews, Skiing

 The medium-sized I/O’s fit my face perfectly.
 I had just decided that all goggles would squeeze my nostrils and block my breathing.
 These goggles changed that view completely because for the first time I could perfectly breathe through my nose.
 They also fit great with both the Smith Variant Brim and Leedom Zen helmets.

 I skied them all day inbounds at Solitude and on a couple of backcountry tours.
-I sweat a lot and the I/O’s stayed fog-free under all conditions.
-Vision was clear and sharp and these lenses are now the top of the goggle heap when I head out on the hill.
+I sweat a lot and the I/O’s have stayed relatively fog-free under all conditions.
+Vision was clear and sharp and these goggles are now the top of the goggle heap when I head out on the hill.

 The Bottom Line on the Smith I/O Goggles